mnajdova/material-ui/docs/src/pages/system/basics/basics.md

   >
 ```

+These are documented in the following sections.

 ### Superset of CSS

-As the property is a superset of CSS, you can use child or pseudo selectors, media queries, raw CSS values etc. Here are few examples:
+As the prop supports a superset of CSS, you can use child or pseudo selectors, media queries, raw CSS values etc. Here are few examples:

 ```jsx
   // Using pseudo selectors